 The biophysical properties of the MET channel essential for hearing have been extensively characterized.
 Among other properties, these channels are cationic selective and have a relatively large conductance (150-300 pS in low Ca2+)4-10.
 Remarkably, large fluorescent molecules such as FM1-43 and Texas Red-labeled aminoglycosides are permeant blockers of the MET channel, resulting in their accumulation in the hair cell body that can be visualized using fluorescence microscopy11-14.
 Conversely, the molecular identity and the structure of the MET channel and its permeation pathway have remained elusive.
 Increasing experimental evidence indicates that the transmembrane-like channel protein 1 (TMC1) is a component of the MET channel in mature hair cells15-19.
 Mutations in the transmembrane-like channel 1 (TMC1) alter the MET channel properties19-22 and cause deafness.
 In addition, TMC1 localizes to the site of the MET channel18,23 and interacts with the tip-link responsible for transmitting the mechanical force to the MET channel24,25.
 Furthermore, recent bioinformatics analysis has identified the TMC proteins as evolutionary related to the mechanosensitive channels TMEM63/OSCA proteins and the TMEM16 proteins, a family of calcium-activated chloride channels and lipid scramblases26-28.
 A structural model of TMC1 based on the relationship between these proteins revealed the presence of a large cavity at the protein-lipid interface27.
 This cavity harbors the two TMC1 mutations that cause autosomal dominant hearing loss (DFNA36)27,29-32, and selective modification of cysteine mutants for residues in the cavity alter MET channel properties28, indicating that it could function as the permeation pathway of the MET channel.
 The large size of this predicted cavity in TMC proteins could explain the ability of large molecules to permeate the MET channel.
-To test the prediction that the MET channel contains an unusually large permeation pathway and to push the limits of the size of the cavity observed in TMC1, we developed a protocol to perform uptake experiments in organ of Corti explants with a larger molecule, 3 kDa dextran fluorescently labeled with Texas Red.
+To test the prediction that the MET channel contains an unusually large permeation pathway and to push the limits of the size of the cavity observed in TMC1, we developed a protocol to perform uptake experiments in the organ of Corti explants with a larger molecule, 3 kDa dextran fluorescently labeled with Texas Red.

 Dextran is a complex branched polysaccharide composed of many D- glucose molecules bound by alpha-1,6 glycosidic linkages.
 Its high solubility in water, low cell toxicity, and bioinertity make it a versatile tool to study several cellular processes.
 In addition, dextran is available in a wide range of sizes and fluorescently labeled with fluorophores of several colors.
 Fluorescently labeled dextrans are commonly used in cell and tissue permeability research33,34, to study endocytosis in multiple cellular systems35,36, and for neural tracing37,38.
 In the auditory field, dextran molecules have also been used to assess the disruption of the cell-cell junction and loss of the auditory sensory epithelium integrity after exposure to intense noise in the chinchilla organ of Corti39,40.

-In this work, we exploited the properties of some of the smallest (3 and 10 kDa) fluorescent dextrans available to perform inner ear mouse hair cell uptake experiments and explore the size of the permeation pathway of the inner ear hair cell MET channel.
-In addition, we used Airyscan super-resolution confocal microscopy to visualize and localize fluorescent dextran at the stereocilia and the cell body of auditory hair cells.
+In this work, we exploited the properties of some of the smallest (3 and 10 kDa) fluorescent dextrans to perform uptake experiments in murine inner ear hair cells and explore the size of the permeation pathway of the inner ear hair cell MET channel.
+In addition, we used a laser-scanning confocal microscope (LSM) 880 equipped with an Airyscan detector to visualize and localize fluorescent dextran at the stereocilia and the cell body of auditory hair cells.

 PROTOCOL:

-The animal care and experimental procedures were performed following the guide for the Care and Use of Laboratory Animals and were approved by the Animal Care and Use Committee of the National Institute of Neurological Disorders and Stroke (Animal protocol #1336 to KJS).
+The animal care and experimental procedures were performed following the guidelines for the Care and Use of Laboratory Animals, which were approved by the Animal Care and Use Committee of the National Institute of Neurological Disorders and Stroke (Animal protocol #1336 to KJS).

 Mice